Hieromon/AutoConnect/mkdocs/faq.md

 build-flags = -DAUTOCONNECT_NOUSE_JSON
 ```

-## <i class="fa fa-question-circle"></i> How place HTML elements undefined in AutoConnectElements?

-[AutoConnectElement](acelements.md#autoconnectelement-a-basic-class-of-elements) can be applied in many cases when trying to place HTML elements that are undefined in AutoConnectElemets on custom Web pages.
-See [*Handling the custom Web Pages*](achandling.md#place-html-elements-undefined-in-autoconnectelements) section.

 ## <i class="fa fa-question-circle"></i> How erase the credentials saved in EEPROM?

 Make some sketches for erasing the EEPROM area, or some erasing utility is needed.
 You can prepare the Sketch to erase the saved credential with *AutoConnectCredential*.
 The *AutoConnectCrendential* class provides the access method to the saved credential in EEPROM and library source file is including it.
 Refer to '[Saved credential access](credit.md#saved-credential-in-eeprom)' on section [*Appendix*](credit.md) for details.